PubTables-v2: A new large-scale dataset for full-page and multi-page table extraction: Metrics

-GriTS is defined for comparing one ground truth table with one predicted table.
+GriTS and TEDS are defined for comparing one ground truth table with one predicted table.
 This is useful for evaluating TSR on a cropped table where there is only a single ground truth table and a model is assumed to have predicted only one table.
+As described in \cref{sec:metrics}, we generalize these metrics from cropped TSR to page- and document-level TE.

+We frame document-level TE as a model predicting a \emph{set} of tables, given an input document.
+Measuring TE performance then becomes comparing two sets of tables: one set of ground truth tables and one set of predicted tables for that document.
+In the most general case, we assume no correspondence is given between the two, nor that they are even given in the same order.
+To measure TE quality for a single document, then, we aim to determine the one-to-one match between ground truth and predicted tables that maximizes the total sum of their individual GriTS or TEDS scores, respectively.
+This can be done using the standard Hungarian algorithm.

+We refer to the sum for either metric as the unnormalized \emph{true positive score}.
+In the next section, we describe how we aggregate the unnormalized true positive score for GriTS and TEDS into their final scores.